ahmed11fawzy/ahmed11fawzy/README.md

-- 🏢 I'm a Software Engineer and MERN Stack Developer
+- 🏢 I'm a Software Engineer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 👨‍💻 I am a graduate of the Institute of Information Technology"ITI",Track (Front-end and Cross-Platform Mobile Developer)
 - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.